-Birth, its suppose to be a happy, joyous, wonderful time.
-However for many women and their partners, birth can be a traumatic event, that can change them and their lives.
+The birth of your baby, is suppose to be a happy, joyous and wonderful time.
+However for many women and their partners, birth can instead be a traumatic event, that can leave them struggling with being new parents, changing them and their lives.

 So what is birth trauma?